huangsam/chowist/README.md

 ### Local data

-For development, you can load sample restaurants users:
+For local development, you can load some data:

     python manage.py loaddata restaurant
     python manage.py loaddata users